 - 4. Outpatient family therapy is covered if rendered by a health care professional and the identified patient must be a covered member.
 The family therapy services must be for the treatment of a behavioral health diagnosis. - 5.
 A substance use disorder service provided on a partial hospitalization basis will be deemed an outpatient care visit and is subject to any outpatient care cost-sharing amounts. - 6.
 The plan covers telehealth services. - 7.
-For home health related services, please refer to "Home Health Care." - 8.
-For laboratory and diagnostic imaging services billed by a health care professional, please refer to " Office Visit and Professional Services."
-For laboratory and diagnostic imaging services billed by a facility, please refer to "Hospital Inpatient Care" or "Hospital Outpatient Care." - 9.
+For laboratory and diagnostic imaging services billed by a health care professional, please refer to "Office Visits and Professional Services."
+For laboratory and diagnostic imaging services billed by a facility, please refer to "Hospital Inpatient Care" or "Hospital Outpatient Care." - 8.
+For home health related services, please refer to "Home Health Care." - 9.
 For medical stabilization during detoxification services billed by a facility, please refer to "Inpatient Hospital Care" or "Outpatient Hospital Care." - 10.
-The plan covers telemonitoring services when: - a. the telemonitoring service is medically appropriate based on the member's medical condition or status - the member is cognitively and physically capable of operating the monitoring device or equipment, or the member has a caregiver who is willing and able to assist with the monitoring device or equipment; and - c. the member resides in a setting that is suitable for telemonitoring and not in a setting that has health care staff on site.
+The plan covers telemonitoring services when: - the telemonitoring service is medically appropriate based on the member's medical condition or status - the member is cognitively and physically capable of operating the monitoring device or equipment, or the member has a caregiver who is willing and able to assist with the monitoring device or equipment; and - the member resides in a setting that is suitable for telemonitoring and not in a setting that has health care staff on site.